 Here you will learn to become a master in the delicate arts of a diaper change.
 When diapers are not daily work, you will find that both you and your child can enjoy the time spent together in this daily routine.
 Over the last few years, we have learned a lot about diapers for kids – and have collected some great suggestions here.

-Keep all the things needed for diaphragm in hands
+Keep all the things needed for diapering in hands

 Most parents agree that a well-planned diaper changing area makes diapering faster and easier.
 Keep the necessary supplies close to hands (but not far from the reach of the child) in the surrounding shelves.
 The essential supplies include diapers, baby wipes, baby lotions (cream or oil), cotton, petroleum jelly, diaper rash cream, and diaper liquid powder.